1944 Auckland Rugby League season: Round 1

 Newton Rangers were being coached by Puti Tipene Watene.
 Moana Herewini was the coach of the Point Chevalier side.
 There was some controversy as W.L.
 Werohia played for Manukau despite having signed on from the South Auckland league with the Newton club.
 He appeared before the board of control midweek stating that he had thought that his uncle Pita Ririnui would be playing with Newton and later found out that he would play with Manukau, and he wished to now play there instead.
 He was later given permission to play for Manukau.
 There was no individual scoring reported from the match at Grey Lynn Park between Richmond and Marist.

 Round 2

-Before the matches at Carlaw Park the teams stood in silence to remember former Kiwi and Newton Rangers player Billy Dervan who had passed away.
+Before the matches at Carlaw Park the teams stood in silence to remember former Kiwi and Newton Rangers player Billy Dervan who had died.